BUZZ-Blimps/Buzzstation/Frontend/README.md

 fr
 ```
 2. Open the webpage's URL address provided in the terminal (i.e. http://localhost:8080).
-3. To connect to the web server on another device, verify you are on the same Wi-Fi network as the host.
+3. To open the webpage on another device, verify you are on the same Wi-Fi network as the host.